sr42-dev/scaling-spoon/README.md

 $ cd ~/catkin_ws
 cd src
-git clone ‘-’b ros-noetic https://github.com/aniskoubaa/ros_essentials_cpp.git
+git clone -b ros-noetic https://github.com/aniskoubaa/ros_essentials_cpp.git
-$ catkin_make
+$cd ..
+$catkin_make
-source devel/setup.bash
+$source devel/setup.bash
-new terminal:
+new terminal
-sudo apt install python-is-python3
+$sudo apt install python-is-python3
 To test: python

 ### Tasks :

-1. Draw any shape in Turtlesim using teleop node.
-The usage of algorithms to generate complex drawings will be a strong criterion for grading.
-Record the execution of the same and email the .mp4 file to the SMEs.
+1. Develop a publisher and subscriber to display a message of your choice.
+Expand the system such that you create at least two publishers and three subscribers and establish topics to pass messages between them.

 2. For your second task, you'll be required to complete this kaggle notebook to identify handwritten digits using an ANN by adding visualizations for training & validation loss and error.